bitnami/charts/bitnami/rabbitmq-cluster-operator/README.md

 ```

 Its lifecycle is managed using Helm and, at the RabbitMQ container level, the following operations are automated: persistence management, configuration based on environment variables and plugin initialization.
-The Deployments do not require any ServiceAccounts with special RBAC privileges so this solution would fit better in more restricted Kubernetes installations.
+The StatefulSet do not require any ServiceAccounts with special RBAC privileges so this solution would fit better in more restricted Kubernetes installations.

 The *bitnami/rabbitmq-operator* chart deploys a RabbitMQ Operator installation using a Kubernetes Deployment.
 The figure below shows the RabbitMQ operator deployment after executing *helm install*: